-Due to the current security climate and the heightened threat from terrorism, coupled with the impact of major international events such as the 2012 Olympics/Paralympics, it is likely that the increasing demand for skilled Security Systems engineers will continue, even during the current economic downturn.
+Due to the current security climate and the ongoing heightened threat from terrorism, it is likely that the increasing demand for skilled Security Systems engineers will continue.
+Evidence from the sector shows that this is likely to be maintained even during any economic downturn.

 The Apprenticeship programme is an ideal way to lead into, or enhance a career as a Security Systems engineer.
 It is designed by employers, to deliver the technical skills and knowledge needed for the role, and also to develop the general skills and knowledge that are increasingly important in the world of work.

 The primary potential roles for apprentice Security Systems engineers would be as a trainee;

-- Security Systems installation engineer
+Security Systems installation engineer

 - Security Systems maintenance engineer

 - Security Systems installation and maintenance engineer

-- Systems Systems Surveyor.
+- Security Systems Surveyor